bessagroup/f3dasm/docs/source/rst_doc_files/classes/design/experimentdata.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :class:`~f3dasm.ExperimentData` object can be exported to a collection of files using the :meth:`~f3dasm.ExperimentData.store` method.
+You can provide a path to a directory where the files will be stored, or if not provided, the files will be stored in the directory provided in the :attr:`~f3dasm.design.ExperimentData.project_dir` attribute:

 .. code-block:: python

     >>> data.store("path/to/project_dir")

-Inside the project directory, a subfolder `experiment_data` will be created containing the following files:
+Inside the project directory, a subfolder `experiment_data` will be created with the following files:

 - :code:`domain.pkl`: The :class:`~f3dasm.design.Domain` object
 - :code:`input.csv`: The :attr:`~f3dasm.design.ExperimentData.input_data` table